flagbase/flagbase/www/content/blog/2023-03-05-intro-to-advance-deployments-using-feature-flags.md

 tags: [howto, practices]
 ---

-Deployments are a critical part of software development, and they can make or break the success of a project.
+Deployments are a critical part of software development.
 With so many moving parts involved in a deployment, developers have to rely on different strategies to ensure everything goes smoothly.
 In this post, we will explore traditional branch-based deployment strategies like Git flow and how it led to the emergence of traffic splitting strategies like Blue/Green and Canary deployment.
-We'll also dive deep into feature flags, a powerful tool for developers to control the release of new features and target specific users.
+We'll also dive deep into feature flags and how they are a powerful tool for developers to control the release of new features, decoupling releasing features from deployments.

 <!--truncate-->

 ## Traditional Deployment Strategies

 Deployments are a crucial part of software development.
 They involve moving code from one environment to another, such as from a staging environment to production.
-Deployments are the product of branching strategies.
-One such strategy is Git flow.
+Some traditional deployment strategies were the product of branching patterns.
+One such pattern is Git flow.

 ### Git Flow